khaddict/khaddict-com/README.md

   <site>/security.txt, sitemap.xml   # hand-maintained, not generated
 images-build/            # Docker build context for the images-khaddict gallery/icons image
                          # (excluded from the Helm chart via .helmignore, published separately)
-vps-fallback/            # generated 503 page for the VPS-side fallback (gitignored), see below
+vps-fallback/            # generated 503 page for the VPS-side fallback, committed (see below)
 ```

 Every generated page shares the same header, footer, theme toggle (light by default on first visit), language switcher (FR/EN, `/fr/` URL siblings everywhere except vps-fallback, which stays cookie-based since it has no sibling), and live status widget, all defined once in `templates/partials/` instead of being duplicated by hand.
 The blog also gets an RSS feed link in its footer.